 A few reasons come to mind…

 How many adults struggle with self control?
 All of us do from time to time.
-(Some of us barely put up any fight at all!)
-If adults have trouble putting off what you want now so you can have what you want the most, how can we expect our kids to understand the concept?
+If adults have trouble with it, how can we expect our kids to know self control?

 Work Yourself Out of a Job

 “Parenting done right means working yourself out of a job.”